 - Rigi Scheidegg (1,643 meters) and Rigi Kulm (1,752 meters) – popular mountain to visit due to the numerous ways you can reach it from Vitznau, Arth-Goldau, Weggis, Gersau, Goldau, and Küssnacht SZ.

-- Eggberge (1,447 meters) – relatively quiet but still provides awesome views of the Reuss Valley, Urnersee lake, Rigi, and more.
+- Eggberge (1,447 meters) – relatively quiet but still provides awesome views of the Reuss Valley, Urnersee, Rigi, and more.

 Mountains Close to Lausanne